GenomiqueENS/toullig/README.md

 # Fast5tofastq

-In the execution of toullig Fast5tofastq, the programm step :
+In the execution of toullig Fast5tofastq, the program step :

- + List the .fast5 files.
+ + List the '.fast5' files.
- + Read a .fast5 file.
+ + Read a '.fast5' file.
- + Write the .fastq sequence(s).
+ + Write the sequence(s) in a '.fastq' file.
- + Make few some log informations.
+ + Make some log files.

 ### Understand the type of sequence

-Actually, we use in developpement Metrichor for the basecalling of our .fast5 files.
+Actually, we use in development Metrichor for the basecalling of our '.fast5' files.

-But it's important to understand clearly the type of the 4 fastq sequences give by metrichor (in our case in 2D).
+But it's important to understand clearly the type of the 4 fastq sequences (see [Sequence available for each run configuration](#sequence-available-for-each-run-configuration)) give by the basecaller (in our case Metrichor).

 The template sequence is the first sequence basecalled, this sequence correspond to the own read sequenced in 1D.
 This sequence contains section as follow :